ThatGuy-GEWP/SFML-GE/README.md

 // Forces a sprites Size to the size of the texture. sprite.fitTexture = true;
 ```
+> [!CAUTION]
+> By default all image resources are loaded as a "Texture" class and may not load if the image is too large,
+> you can use Texture.MaximumSize to get the maximum size of any texture and this **WILL** vary from card to card.
+> on my RTX 3050 its 32768x32768, but you should expect 8192x8192 or lower for most cards.

 ## Your First Component
 For custom behaviour like a script, you should make a new class that inherits from [Component](SFMLGE%20Local%20deps/Engine/Component.cs),